mobilejazz/Motis/README.md

 In order to support automatic validation for array content (objects inside of an array), you must override the method `+mts_arrayClassMapping` and return a dictionary containing pairs of *array property name* and *class type* for its content.

-For more information about automatic validation, check the bottom table of the document of supported validations.
+For more information about automatic validations, check the bottom table of this document.

 ##### Manual Validation